Shey Ling Him

-Shey Ling Him Gordon is a Panamanian beauty pageant contestant and model.
-She was the official representative of Panamá at the Miss World 2007 pageant held at the Crown of Beauty Theatre, Sanya, China on December 1, 2007. competed in the national beauty pageant Miss World Panamá 2007 and obtained the title of Miss World Panamá.
+Shey Ling Him Gordon is a Panamanian model and beauty pageant titleholder.
+She was the official representative of Panama at the Miss World 2007 pageant held at the Crown of Beauty Theatre, Sanya, China on December 1, 2007.
+She competed in the national beauty pageant Miss World Panamá 2007 and obtained the title of Miss World Panamá.

 Miss World Panamá 2007

 She competed and won the national beauty pageant Miss World Panamá 2007 held in the Ball Room of the Hotel Miramar, on October 3, 2007.
-Him represented Cocle.
+Shey represented Cocle.
 The 1st runner up was Kathia Saldaña from Panamá City (Later Miss World Panamá 2008 but withdrew).